 Meet the Education Team

-Brittany Roberts is an Education Liaison with Four Oaks Education.
-Brittany’s background is in public school education, where she served as a high school teacher and instructional coach.
-She focuses on implementing best classroom practices in social-emotional learning, trauma-informed care, and other aspects of wellness and regulation.
+In her role, she partners with school districts and AEA teams to determine goals for SEBH work and then provides coaching and consultation to districts and educators around those goals.
+This work centers around implementing best classroom practices in social-emotional learning, trauma-informed care, Restorative Practices, and other aspects of wellness and regulation.
+Brittany is a certified trainer in Youth Mental Health First Aid and in the International Institute for Restorative Practices.
 She is very passionate about helping adults practice a work/life balance, emotional regulation, and self-awareness in order to model real strategies and thinking for students.

 Her mission is to “love people well and ease suffering by showing grace and compassion.”

 Agustín Harless is the Four Oaks Community Support Specialist serving the Fairfield public school district.
 Professionally he has spent the last 15 years working in Education and Agriculture.
 After completing his Masters this year, Agustín was recruited to the field of social work because it was clear to his supervisors that his emotional intelligence and his generous spirit could make a huge difference in the lives of those struggling most in the district.